Marine Mammals and Predators in Costa Rica

 • Bessesen, B., Oviedo, L., Burdett Hart, L., Herra-Miranda, D., Pacheco-Polanco J.D., Baker, L., Saborío-R, G., Bermúdez-Villapol, L. & A. Acevedo-Gutiérrez.
 2014.
 Lacaziosis-like disease among bottlenose dolphins Tursiops truncatus photographed in Golfo Dulce, Costa Rica.
 Diseases of Aquatic Organisms.
 107(3): 173-180.

 • David Herra-Miranda, Oviedo, L., Pacheco-Polanco, J.D. and M. Iñiguez.
 2015.
 Spatial analysis of coastal cetaceans’ critical habitats in Golfo Dulce, Costa Rica: considerations for a marina construction project.
 IWC/66a/SC/E9.
-Paper presented at the 66th International Whaling Commision Meeting in San Diego, California 2015.
+Paper presented at the 66th International Whaling Commission Meeting in San Diego, California, 2015.

 • Oviedo, L. Fernandez, Marc., Herra-Miranda, David., Pacheco-Polanco, J.D., Hernandez Camacho, C and D. Aurioles.
 2018.
 Habitat partitioning mediates the coexistence of sympatric dolphins in a tropical fjord-like embayment.
 Journal of Mammalogy.